Discipline: Music Composition

 Region: Arlington, MA

-MacDowell fellowships: 1986, 1988, 1990, 1991, 1993, 1994, 1995, 1996, 1997, 1999, 2000
+MacDowell Fellowships: 1986, 1988, 1990, 1991, 1993, 1994, 1995, 1996, 1997, 1999, 2000, 2023

-Tamar Diesendruck’s favored compositional medium for many years has been virtuosic chamber music; in recent years, her focus has shifted, and she has embraced opportunities to compose for larger ensembles.
 In addition to mixed chamber ensemble, string quartet, duos and trios, she has also composed solo, orchestral, choral, wind ensemble and vocal works.
 Her works have been performed throughout the U.S. and Europe, in the Middle East and Asia, and include Strange Parade for large wind ensemble and percussion and Still Telling (2010).

 Studios

-Tamar Diesendruck worked in the Kirby studio.
+Tamar Diesendruck worked in the Delta Omicron studio.

 Learn more